Most people don’t recover from drug use because of the care they receive or interactions with medical professionals; they recover for other reasons.

 You might guess that when people tell a doctor they’re using recreational drugs, they may be open to getting help.
 But it doesn’t seem to work that way.
-The evidence suggests that people don’t recover because of the care they receive or interactions with medical professionals, but for other reasons.
+The evidence suggests that people don’t recover because of the care they receive or interactions with medical professionals; they recover for other reasons.

 What about people who receive addiction services after they show up in an emergency room?
-This time, researchers checked the effect of assessing ER patients for addiction, referring them to services if needed and giving them a motivational interview and two boosters by phone in the next month.
+This time, researchers checked the effect of assessing ER patients for addiction, referring them to services if needed and giving them a motivational interview and two phone calls over the next month.
 It didn’t help.

 Still, the biggest myth about drug and alcohol rehabilitation is that it doesn’t work.
 It may just come down to finding the right treatment program for the individual.
 We all have options.

 Christopher Nystuen, MD, MBA and Janet O'Dell, RN